rcls/gpsfreak/README.md

 Additionally, fine-grained margining of the LDO output voltages can be achieved by replacing the two 0603 resistors, R56 and R66.

+**SMA Connectors** Feel free to replace with through-hole rather than edge-mount.
+In that case, also straighten the board edge, as you no longer need the cut-outs.
+You will need to adjust the position of the mounting-holes in the end-plates appropriately.

 **Programming Header** This can be removed, or swapped for whatever you fancy.
 You need to keep one of either the SWD header, or else the boot-pin header, in order to load firmware.
 (Once you have functioning firmware installed, you can